Traditional Vietnamese wedding: Receiving the Bride at Her House

 In the procession, the groom, his family and friends bear elaborately decorated mâm quả, or lacquer boxes, covered in red cloth.
 Inside these boxes are gifts representing the dowry that the groom's family will bring to the bride's family.
-Gifts include betel leaves, fruit, cakes, a roasted pig, fabric, and an abundance of jewelry for the bride, and are typically carried by the groomsmen- like the engagement ceremony.
+Gifts include betel leaves, fruit, cakes, a roasted pig, fabric, and an abundance of jewellery for the bride, and are typically carried by the groomsmen- like the engagement ceremony.
 Usually, the number of gift boxes is 5, 7, or 9.

 Upon arriving at the bride's home, the procession lights fireworks to alert the bride's family, who then lights its own round of firecrackers to welcome the groom's procession.
 Traditionally, the groom and his entourage are not allowed in until the bride's family believe they are ready to do so, and bad luck may fall on the young couple if the groom does not wait until the approval.
 The lacquer boxes are handed from the groomsmen to the bridesmaids who then place them on a table.
 The representatives of both families introduce each family member of their respective sides, and the groom's representative asks the bride's family for permission to take the bride home.
 The gifts are unwrapped in front of the bride's family, with some of the gifts offered to the ancestral altar, and the groom is given permission to greet the bride, who is finally brought out (usually by an unmarried female of her family).
 The groom will bow to the bride's parents and then give the bride a bouquet of flowers.

 The permission ceremony begins in front of the bride's ancestral altar.
 The bride and groom, with their respective parents, burn incense sticks, asking for permission from the ancestors to bless them.
 The couple turns and bows to their parents, gives thanks for raising and protecting them.
 The bride and groom will then bow to each other.